Premier Takes Part In Charity Colour Obstacle Rush

-Please help us make a difference by making a donation to our fundraising page; click the below link if you would like to sponser us.
+Please help us make a difference by making a donation to our fundraising page.
 Any contribution will be greatly appreciated, not only by us but by those who will be impacted by your contributions.

 Don't forget to tick the box to reclaim Gift Aid on your donation if you're a UK tax payer, making your donation go even further in changing the lives of others.